nicolo-tellini/T2TyDNA/README.md

     pip \
     2>&1 | tee conda_install.log
 ```
-> ⚠️ IMPORTANT: If you are not instered in telomere length estimates skip this step.

-> TeloFinder need to be installed separately on a dirrente env following the instructions:
+> ⚠️ IMPORTANT: TeloFinder need to be installed separately on a dirrente env following the instructions:

 ```
 mamba create -n telofinder python=3.10